 How Do I Get Rid of Bugs in Bathroom?

-Bugs in bathrooms the number one question is how to get rid of them.
+For the very tiny bugs in bathrooms, the number one question is how to get rid of them.
 Drain flies and other common bathroom bugs are common bathroom nuisances.
 Therefore, you need a form of pest control that will be effective.

-The first place to look when trying to eliminate bugs in the bathroom is cracking on the floor.
+The first place to look when trying to eliminate super small bugs in the bathroom is cracking on the floor.
 Check around the drain and in the shower.
-Insects are attracted to damp areas.
+Other insects are attracted to damp areas.

 Carefully look over the area for any cracks and crevices, and make sure you are sealing them completely.